Electromagnetic radii of the nucleon in soft-wall holographic QCD: Introduction

 The proton structure emerges from a subtle interplay between the sources composing the nucleon and the primordial glue in the vacuum~\cite{Zahed:2021fxk}.
-Most of the proton mass arises from the spontaneous breaking of chiral symmetry, but its moderatly large size makes it still susceptible to the effects of confinement, a feature also shared by the vector mesons but not the light and more compact pseudoscalar Goldstone bosons.
-This last observation is further supported by the straight character of the nucleon and rho Regge trajectories and their remarkable parallelism.
+Most of the proton mass arises from the primordial and topological glue at the origin of the spontaneous breaking of chiral symmetry, but its moderatly large size makes it still susceptible to the effects of confinement.
+This last feature is also shared by the vector mesons, but not the light and more compact pseudoscalar Goldstone bosons.
+This last observation is further supported by the straight character of the nucleon and rho Regge trajectories, and their remarkable parallelism.

 We will address the proton and neutron size problem non-perturbatively in the context of holographic QCD, which among other embodies Regge physics, and provides a field theoretical realization for the dual resonance framework~\cite{Frampton:1969ry} postulated decades ago outside the realm of QCD.
-The approach, originates from a conjecture that observables in strongly coupled and conformal gauge theories in the limit of a large number of colors and strong gauge coupling, can be determined from classical fields interacting through gravity in an anti-de-Sitter space in higher dimensions~\cite{Maldacena:1997re,Aharony:1999ti}.
-The conjecture has been extended since to non-conformal gauge theories~\cite{Witten:1998zw}.
+It is the most economical way of enforcing basic symmetries, including crossing symmetry and unitarity, the key tenets in dispersive analyses.
+The approach, originates from a conjecture that observables in strongly coupled and conformal gauge theories in the limit of a large number of colors and strong gauge coupling, can be determined from classical fields interacting through gravity, in an anti-de-Sitter space in higher dimensions~\cite{Maldacena:1997re,Aharony:1999ti}.
+The conjecture has been extended since to non-conformal gauge theories~\cite{Witten:1998zw,Karch:2006pv}.